-We also have a selection of live balled and burlap trees as well as potted trees if you prefer to cutting.
+We also have a selection of potted trees if you prefer to cutting.
 These can be planted in your yard or donated to a local charity for them to plant after the Christmas season.
 After Christmas we recommend you leave your tree in a cool spot (like a damp basement) until the danger of frost has passed.
 When you bring a tree into a warm house it begins to think it is spring and will continue to grow.
 If you then plant it outside during a cold winter the new growth will be killed off for that year.
 The tree will continue to grow in future years as normal but you may lose the first year of growth.

 How do I keep my tree fresh as long as possible?